 Key Resources for Nonprofit Leaders

-The Foundation Center offers a variety of tools and resources designed to help you grow and sustain your nonprofit or foundation.
+Candid offers a variety of tools and resources designed to help you grow and sustain your nonprofit or foundation.
 Visit these sites to research social issues, learn about individual funders, and more.

 Glasspockets provides data, resources, and action steps foundations need to understand the value of transparency, be more open in their own communications, and shed light on how private organizations serve the public good.